tylerFowler/docker-superset/README.md

 [![](https://images.microbadger.com/badges/image/tylerfowler/superset.svg)](https://microbadger.com/images/tylerfowler/superset "Get your own image badge on microbadger.com")

-An extendable Docker image for Airbnb's [Caravel](airbnb.io/superset) platform.
+An extendable Docker image for Airbnb's [Superset](airbnb.io/superset) platform.

 # Basic Setup

-By default the Superset meta database will be stored in a local sqlite database, in the most basic case getting a working Caravel instance up and running is as simple as:
+By default the Superset meta database will be stored in a local sqlite database, in the most basic case getting a working Superset instance up and running is as simple as:

 ```bash
 docker run -d --name superset -p 8088:8088 tylerfowler/superset